Table of Contents

-This article aims to analyze the law applicable to contracts under private international law, thus in accordance with the Rome I Regulation, and not the law applicable to unilateral legal acts.
+This article presented by our Romanian lawyers aims to analyze the law applicable to contracts under private international law, thus in accordance with the Rome I Regulation, and not the law applicable to unilateral legal acts.

 When talking about the law applicable to contracts, it is essential to set out two aspects, namely: the formal conditions of a contract and the substantive conditions of the contract.

 Art.
 11 of the Rome I Regulation states that a contract is valid in terms of its formality if it meets the requirements of the law governing its content.
 It is natural and useful that the law applicable to the form and substance of the contract to be the same because in any case it will be desirable a consistent regulation of all contractual aspects, by the same law.

 Should you need assistance when drawing up agreements, the experts at our law firm in Romania can assist you.
 Likewise, our litigation experts can provide needed legal advice.

 When is a contract valid?
 Can your Romanian lawyers help me conclude one?

 A contract will be considered validly concluded in form, even if it does not meet the requirements of the law which governs the substance, when complying with one of the following laws: